ldev1281/debian-setup-factory/recipes/README.md

 > **Note (backup module):**
 >
 > During execution, the script can optionally install and configure the **backup-tool** module (SFTP/S3).
 >
-> If you want to use GPG encryption for backups, prepare your public GPG key and store it in a temporary folder.
->
 > Configuration is saved to:
 > ```